 - Finally, since we’re not focusing on studio headphones with this list, none of these products require an amp or DAC.

-mute quietly with the AKG N60NC
+Keep life quiet with the AKG N60NC

 The AKG N60NC isn’t shy to our best lists as it’s also featured on the best on-ear headphones list.
 Now, this isn’t a mistake; no, these headphones really are that good.
 The active noise cancellation is effective given the compact, on-ear form factor.

 Unfortunately, the battery won’t get you as far as the listed 30-hour playback time, but it will suffice for multiple international flights.
 If you are going to be listening for a long period of time, we recommend loosening the headband, since the pressure is felt after an hour or so.